wp-plugins/informational-popup/readme.txt

 == Screenshots ==

-1. The options page.
+1. Here's an example of a window.

-2. Here's an example of a window that has animated into the viewport.
+2. The options page.

 == Changelog ==